Gremy44/p13_v01_ocl/docs/index.rst

-..
-Orange-county-lettings documentation master file, created by sphinx-quickstart on Mon Sep  4 14:11:34 2023.
+.. orange-county-lettings documentation master file, created by sphinx-quickstart on Tue Sep  5 09:01:26 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Orange-county-lettings's documentation!
+Welcome to orange-county-lettings's documentation!
 ==================================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-.. autoclass:: lettings.models.Address
-   :members:
-   :undoc-members:
-   :show-inheritance:
+   modules

 Indices and tables
 ==================